chatwoot/docs/docs/self-hosted/monitoring/super-admin-sidekiq.md

 ## Access super admin console

 - Access `<chatwoot-installation-url>/super_admin`.
-- Authenticate using the admin credentials created during installation
+- Authenticate using the admin credentials created during the installation.
 - You can access Sidekiq option on the sidebar.